-|State government, excluding education and hospitals||12|
+|State government, excluding education and hospitals||8|

 Financial examiners typically work in offices.
 They frequently have to travel to inspect a bank onsite.

-  Most financial examiners worked full time in 2012.
+Most financial examiners work full time.

 Financial examiners typically need a bachelor’s degree that includes some coursework in accounting.
 Entry-level examiners are trained on the job by senior examiners.

 Financial examiners typically need a bachelor’s degree to enter the occupation.
 A degree in business or a related field is common.
 Coursework should include accounting, finance, or related subjects.